Chris Watson (musician)

-Christopher Richard Watson (born 1952) is an English musician and sound recordist specialising in natural history.
-He was a founding member of the musical group Cabaret Voltaire, and Watson's work as a wildlife sound recordist has covered television documentaries and experimental musical collaborations.
+Christopher Richard Watson (born 21 November 1953) is an English musician and sound recordist.
+A founding member of the Sheffield-based industrial band Cabaret Voltaire, Watson's subsequent work in field recordings since 1981 has included television documentaries and experimental musical collaborations.

 Music

-Watson was a founding member of two experimental music groups, Cabaret Voltaire and The Hafler Trio.
+Watson was a founding member of Cabaret Voltaire, and later formed Hafler Trio.

 He has released several solo albums of field recordings including: Outside the Circle of Fire, Stepping into the Dark (which won an Award of Distinction at the 2000 Prix Ars Electronica Festival in Linz, Austria), Weather Report, and El Tren Fantasma.
-He has also released a variety of works in collaboration with other artists, including Star Switch On, a collaboration with Mika Vainio of Pan Sonic, Philip Jeck, Hazard, Fennesz, AER (Jon Wozencroft, aka "Alpha Echo Romeo"), and Biosphere.
-In 2007 he released Storm with BJNilsen, and in 2011 he released "Cross-Pollination" with Marcus Davidson.
-All of these recordings were released on Touch.
-Touch releases material digitally through Bandcamp.
+He has also released a variety of works in collaboration with other artists, including Mika Vainio of Pan Sonic, Philip Jeck, Hazard, Fennesz, AER (Jon Wozencroft, aka "Alpha Echo Romeo"), Biosphere, BJNilsen, and Marcus Davidson.
+All of these recordings were released on Touch, which releases material digitally through Bandcamp.

-The Weather Report album from 2003 was named as "One of the thousand albums you should hear before you die" in The Guardian.
+His album Weather Report (2003) was named as one of the "1000 albums to hear before you die" by The Guardian in 2007.

 Sound recording

-His sound recording career began in 1981 when he joined Tyne Tees Television.
-His television work includes Bill Oddie Back in the USA and Springwatch.
+Watson's sound recording career began in 1981 when he left Cabaret Voltaire to join Tyne Tees Television.
+His television work includes Bill Oddie Back in the USA, Great Railway Journeys, Springwatch, and numerous nature documentaries by David Attenborough.

 In 2006 he was awarded an honorary Doctor of Technology degree by the University of the West of England "in recognition of his outstanding contribution to sound recording technology, especially in the field of natural history and documentary location sound".

 In 2010 he devised an art project at Liverpool's Alder Hey Children's Hospital, using sound recordings made by children to calm other young patients as they received injections and other treatments.

+In 2018 he assisted Hildur Guðnadóttir in recording sounds from the Ignalina Nuclear Power Plant for her Grammy Award-winning score for the miniseries Chernobyl.

+In 2024 he was sound designer for Andrea Luza Zimmerman's film Wayfaring Stranger.

+Watson is the president of the Wildlife Sound Recording Society.